jayjayswal/cab-management-portal/README.md

 2. API for how much time was a cab idle in a given duration
 3. Better error handling for DB level and Controller level errors
 4. Unit test cases for all the controllers
+5. On start of server, create DB tables if not already exist